Jackgito/DistributedSystemsProject/readme.md

-**Twitter Clone in Python**
+**Twitter Clone**

-This project implements a simplified Twitter clone application built with Python.
-It utilizes MongoDB as the database and XML-RPC for communication between the server and client.
+This project implements a simplified Twitter clone application built with Python and Node.js.
+It utilizes MongoDB as the database, XML-RPC for communication between the Python server and client and RESTful API in the Node.js server.

 **Features:**